microsoft/AppConsult-WinAppsModernizationWorkshop/Exercise1/README.md

 2. We're going to create a new .csproj file inside our solution for the .NET Core 3.0 project.
 This will allow us to keep a single solution with both versions of our app: the .NET Framework and the .NET Core one.
 Open the folder `C:\WinAppsModernizationWorkshop\Lab\Exercise1\01-Start\ContosoExpenses\`, then right click on an empty area and right click on it.
 Choose **New -> Text Document**.
 3. Name the file **ContosoExpenses.Core.csproj** and press Enter.
-4. Right click on the file, choose **Open with**, then open it with a text editor of your choice, like Notepad or Visual Studio Code.
+4. Right click on the file, choose **Open with**, then open it with a text editor of your choice, like Notepad, Visual Studio Code or Visual Studio itself.
-4. Start writing the new csproj file content by typing `<Project Sdk="Microsoft.NET.Sdk.WindowsDesktop"> </Project>`.
+5. Start writing the new csproj file content by typing `<Project Sdk="Microsoft.NET.Sdk.WindowsDesktop"> </Project>`.
 Microsoft.NET.Sdk.WindowsDesktop is the .NET Core 3 SDK for applications on Windows Desktop.
 It includes WPF and Windows Forms.

     ![Windows Desktop in csproj](../Manual/Images/WindowsDesktopInCSPROJ.png)

-7. Let's specify now a few details.
+6. Let's specify now a few details.
 To do this, insert a `<PropertyGroup></PropertyGroup>` element in inside the `<Project></Project>` element.

     ![PropertyGroup inside Project in csproj](../Manual/Images/PropertyGroup.png)

-8. First, we indicate that the project output is a **executable** and not a dll.
+7. First, we indicate that the project output is a **executable** and not a dll.
 This is achieved by adding `<OutputType>WinExe</OutputType>` inside `<PropertyGroup></PropertyGroup>`.

 > Note that, if the project output was a dll, this line has to be omitted.

-9. Secondly, we specify that the project is using .NET Core 3.
+8. Secondly, we specify that the project is using .NET Core 3.
 Just below the <OutputType> line, add ` <TargetFramework>netcoreapp3.0</TargetFramework>`

-10. Lastly, we point out that this is a WPF application in adding a third line: `<UseWPF>true</UseWPF>`.
+9. Lastly, we point out that this is a WPF application in adding a third line: `<UseWPF>true</UseWPF>`.

 > If the application is Windows Forms, we do not need this third line, but we need to replace it with `<UseWinForms>true</UseWinForms>`